Soare-Robert-Daniel/test/README.md

 In that humbling moment, Alberto understood he couldn't do it alone.
 He urgently needed someone well-versed in modern technology—someone who could help him reclaim the future he once saw clearly.

-#### What is a BitScam?
+#### What is a BitSlow?

-A BitScam is a hash generate using Alberto's secret formula.
+A BitSlow is a hash generate using Alberto's secret formula.
 You take 3 random numbers from range 1 to 10 and combine using a special combination then feed it to `md5` hash function.
-With this formula, Alberto can generated up to 1000 BitScams.
+With this formula, Alberto can generated up to 1000 BitSlows.

 ### Tasks

 ![demo](./docs/demo.png)

-Alberto has outlined the following clear requirements to modernize and enhance the usability of the BitScam application:
+Alberto has outlined the following clear requirements to modernize and enhance the usability of the BitSlow application:

 #### User Registration (Sign-Up Page)